 Our team has several projects that are investigating frailty, from understanding the best ways to measure and approach frailty in community settings to testing ways that we might be able to reduce it.
 Our current projects are shown below:

-In the INTERACTION trial led by Associate Professor Ruth Peters, we are collecting data to help us understand whether an intergenerational program (that is bringing older adults and pre-schoolers together to complete purposeful structured activities) helps to reduce frailty in the older adults.
+In the INTERACTION trial, we are collecting data to help us understand whether an intergenerational program (that is bringing older adults and pre-schoolers together to complete purposeful structured activities) helps to reduce frailty in the older adults.
 We are also measuring what happens to the children as we think it will help them with things like school readiness.

-Associated people: Ruth Peters, Ebony Lewis, Mae Lim, Christine Zammit, Nicole Ee, Gail Kenning.
+Associated people: Ebony Lewis, Mae Lim, Christine Zammit, Nicole Ee, Gail Kenning.

 Understanding frailty in Indigenous populations